Rapid Merger of Binary Primordial Black Holes: an Implication for GW150914

-As the separation decreases, the timescale (\ref{eq:t_gas}) also decreases gradually while the timescale of gravitational waves, Eq. (\ref{eq:t_gw}), decreases much more rapidly.
+As the separation decreases, the time scale given by equation (\ref{eq:t_gas}) also decreases gradually while the timescale of gravitational waves, equation (\ref{eq:t_gw}), decreases much more rapidly.
 When the two time scales become comparable, the most effective process of extracting angular momentum from the binary switches to the gravitational wave emission.
 The critical separation, $a_{\rm c}$, is,

 and the critical redshift, $z_{\rm{c}}$, which is determined by $H^{-1} = t_{\rm cbd}$ is given by,